What are Agile Frameworks?

 Agile Frameworks List

-These frameworks are methods for applying the principles of Agile to a project.
-Think of Agile as the overall philosophy, and these frameworks as tools you use to carry out that philosophy.
+As we mentioned above, frameworks are methods for applying the principles of Agile to a project.

 Scrum Framework

-Scrum is perhaps the most popular Agile framework.
+Scrum is perhaps the most widely-adopted Agile framework.

 It is a team-centric framework, utilising clearly defined team roles and responsibilities to implement the responsive style of Agile project management.